 This technique requires more information about the non-highway related factors than the other techniques, and it has in most cases been used when appropriate control areas could not be found.
 In this method the highway impact is isolated by examining both highway-related and non-highway-related factors.
-Consequently, the technique is not strictly limited to the analysis of highway impact, and it may also be used to analyze the complex cause/effect relationship in a more complete manner than do the previously described approaches.
+Consequently, the technique is not strictly limited to the analysis of highway impact, and it may also be used to anlayze the complex cause/effect relationship in a more complete manner than do the previously described approaches.
 In practice, however, it has not been possible to include all relevant factors because of the lack of general knowledge about how to determine relevancy or how to quantify qualitative characteristics.
 At the same time, it is not always possible to gather sufficient data on those factors whose significance is known.
 However, these limitations do not apply to the methodology as such but rather to its present state of development.

 The dependent variable in the regression equation is the specific area effect to be studied, e.g., land development or land value; the independent variables are all the relevant factors contributing to any part of the effect to be measured.
 By ordinary regression analysis, the best regression model can be found.
 The degree to which the included variables can explain the effect and an expression for the model's accuracy can be found.
+The "best" regression model does not necessarily show the relative importance of the different factors in a simple manner, as in most cases there will be a complex interaction between the factors.